XR2Learn/beaconapp-v-lab/V-Lab-SDK/Assets/V-Lab-SDK/Documentation/Tutorials/Advanced/V-Lab-SDK Advanced Development Tutorial.md

 A total of 2 controls, 12 variables, 9 behaviours and 2 new gameobjects were required to achieve the intended interactivity and functionality of the V-Lab-Shaker virtual instrument using the V-Lab SDK.

-Licensed under CC BY-NC-ND 4.0.
+Licensed under CC BY-NC 4.0.

 Copyright (c) by Hellenic Open University.